Packaging projects with GPU code

 does not know about this.
 Hence installs may succeed, followed by errors at runtime, - CUDA or ROCm must be installed through another package manager or a direct download from the vendor.
 And the other package manager upgrading CUDA or ROCm may silently break the installed Python package,

-- Wheels may have to come from a separate wheelhouse, requiring install commands like
+- Wheels may have to come from a separate wheelhouse, requiring install

 python -m pip install torch --extra-index-url https://download.pytorch.org/whl/cu116